Dem Congress members storm New Jersey ICE prison to conduct 'oversight visit': 'People deserve dignity'

 Activists have demanded entry into the facility in recent days, saying the GEO Group, the building’s new owner, is unlawfully preventing it from being inspected.

-"We’re at Delaney Hall, an ICE prison in Newark that opened without permission from the city & in violation of local ordinances," Coleman wrote on X. "We’ve heard stories of what it’s like in other ICE prisons.
+"We’re at Delaney Hall, an ICE prison in Newark that opened without permission from the city & in violation of local ordinances," Coleman wrote on X before Friday's events unfolded.
+"We’ve heard stories of what it’s like in other ICE prisons.
 We’re exercising our oversight authority to see for ourselves."

 IDENTITY OF SECOND DEPORTED MAN WHO JUDGE WANTS RETURNED TO US REVEALED AS TRUMP ADMIN FIGHTS ORDER